 When choosing an on-premise telephone system, an important decision relates to the type of desk phone you will select.
 But let’s begin with the differences between these technologies.

 IP telephones use the IP protocol we use for computers or on the Internet.
 This means that telephone calls can be sent over private data networks and the public internet in the form of data packets.
-The packets are reassembled at the receiving end in the order that they were sent in order to permit an audible communications free of voice quality issues such as jitter.
+The packets are reassembled at the receiving end in the order that they were sent in order to permit audible communication free of voice quality issues such as jitter.
 IP phones can be either proprietary like digital phones or open-source which allows them to connect to a variety of IP systems.
 IP phones consume more power than digital phones and the power comes either from POE (Power over Ethernet) switches or power adapters at the desktop.
-IP Phones require a cat5 or cat6 cable and may share a computer cable, although this will require data switches that can be manage in order to segregate the LAN in a virtual manner in order to maintain call quality.
+IP Phones require a cat5 or cat6 cable and may share a computer cable, although this will require data switches that can be managed in order to segregate the LAN in a virtual manner in order to maintain call quality.
 IP telephones may be easily relocated on the network much the same way a computer can so frequent relocations are simplified.
+You can read more about why to update your phone system here and here.

 The bottom line

-The decision to elect one technology over another should be based on the above points and the technology strategy mapped out by the IT team.
+The decision to select one technology over another should be based on the above points and the technology strategy mapped out by the IT team.

 Digital telephone systems are more stable as they are simpler with fewer points of failure.
 Until a change is required, it may be installed and left alone until an internal change has to be implemented.

-The best practice is to work with a firm that has the experience with both options in order to help you make the right decision for your company based on the advantages and disadvantages of each solution.
+The best practice is to work with a firm that has experience with both options in order to help you make the right decision for your company based on the advantages and disadvantages of each solution.
+Our Customer Service is ready to answer your questions.
+Call us at 1-866-780-2022 to find the best solution for your company.